borkdominik/eGEAA/README.md

 ```

-## Project Setup
-In Eclipse select Import -> General -> Projects from Folder or Archive and select all projects.
-Additionally, 2nd step Import -> Maven -> Existing Maven Projects and select `webapp` folder.

 ## Web UI
 To start the Web UI navigate to `webapp` folder and start the Spring Application.

 ## Requirements
 In order to use Neo4j the database connection should be configured in `\src\main\java\neo4j\neo4jConnector.java`: